West Harling, All Saints Church

 Over the south chancel door is a memorial bust of Richard Gipps (d.
 1890) by the eminent London sculptor Joseph Wilton.
 The sedilia against the south wall still has traces of 13th-century paint on its back wall.
 You can make out red lines with black fleur-de-lys within.

-The most interesting historic feature in the church is the 16th century carved panels in the reredos.
+The most interesting historic feature in the church is the 16th-century carved panels in the reredos.
 The panels are contained within a much newer oak frame, but the carvings themselves are at least 450 years old.
-The central panel depicts Christ being questioned by the high priests, while the 4 outer panels show scenes from Christ's birth with captions in Flemish.
+The central panel depicts Christ being questioned by the high priests, while the four outer panels show scenes from Christ's birth with captions in Flemish.
 Above the reredos is the striking east window, with richly coloured Victorian glass containing inserts of medieval glass pieces.

 The stained glass is well worth noting; though some is Victorian, there is some very nice late 15th-century work.
 Some of the glass seems to have been haphazardly assembled, like pieces of a jigsaw puzzle put back together without due care, so that the head of one saint is on the body of another.